FrancescaPascalau/transactional-routing/README.md

 ![](transactional-routing.png)

+To route the read-write transactions to the Primary node and read-only transactions to the Replica node, we can define a `ReadWriteDataSource` that connects to the Primary node and a `ReadOnlyDataSource` that connect to the Replica node.

+The read-write and read-only transaction routing is done by the Spring `AbstractRoutingDataSource` abstraction, which is implemented by the `TransactionRoutingDatasource`.

 Inside the `TransactionRoutingConfiguration.java` class the `actualDataSource` acts as a facade for the read-write and read-only data sources and is implemented using the `TransactionRoutingDataSource` utility.